thekevinscott/UpscalerJS/examples/memory-management/README.md

 This guide demonstrates additional techniques for managing memory when using UpscalerJS.

-<a href="https://stackblitz.com/github/thekevinscott/upscalerjs/tree/main/examples/memory-management?file=index.js&title=UpscalerJS: Memory Management">Open in Stackblitz</a>.
+<a href="https://githubbox.com/thekevinscott/upscalerjs/tree/main/examples/memory-management?file=index.js&title=UpscalerJS: Memory Management">Open in Codesandbox</a>.

 ## Disposing of an UpscalerJS Instance

 :::caution

-The most important consideration about memory is to **dispose of tensors**.
+The most important consideration is to **dispose of tensors**.
 If you provide a tensor, or specify a `tensor` as the return type, you are responsible for disposing of the tensor.
 [Read more about that here](../tensors#managing-memory).
 (Any tensors _not_ explicitly specified, UpscalerJS will clear for you.)

 :::